fredicinho/schnauz/Readme.md

 Chosen option: Use the same Grain ID for both grains.

+### Communication from Grain to Client

+#### Context and Problem Statement

+The Match grain needs to communicate with the server to update the game state.
+How should the Match grain communicate with the server?

+#### Considered Options

+* Use the SignalR library to communicate with the server.
+* Use an HTTP client and an API Endpoint on the server for communication.
+* Use Orleans Streams to communicate with the server.

+#### Decision Outcome

+Chosen option: Use an HTTP client and an API Endpoint on the server for communication.

 ## Challenges during the Project
 ### Deadlocks through circular calls of grains